Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 = Incompatible plugins =

-Below is a list of plugins that just will not work properly with Broadcast and / or it's addons:
+Below is a list of plugins that just will not work properly with Broadcast and / or its addons:

 * Post Type Switcher